elusivenode/learninggo/README.md

-# Code and exerises from Learning Go
+# Code and exercises from Learning Go